 - Risk of looking immature

 When using GIFs in email signatures, there’s always a risk of looking a little immature.
-This could be because of the industry your business is in, the position you’re at or simply the way you’ve created a GIF – not having given much thought about what you want to present there.
+This could be because of the industry your business is in, the position you’re in, or simply the way you’ve created a GIF – not having given much thought about what you want to present there.

 - Gets slightly repetitive

 You can’t possibly expect a business to change the GIFs in email signatures every time they communicate with you.
-But imagine receiving three emails with the same GIF every day – it can get really repetitive, boring and irritating all too fast.
+But imagine receiving three emails with the same GIF every day – it can get really repetitive, boring, and irritating all too fast.